mgerhold/chatbot2k/README.md

 List comprehensions provide a concise way to create new lists by transforming elements from an iterable.
 The syntax is:

 ```
-for <iterable> as <element> yeet <expression>
+for <iterable> as <element> [if <condition>] yeet <expression>
 ```

 - `<iterable>` can be a list or a string
 - `<element>` is the name of the loop variable that represents each element during iteration
+- `<condition>` (optional) is a boolean expression that filters which elements are included in the result
-- `<expression>` is evaluated for each element and determines what goes into the resulting list
+- `<expression>` is evaluated for each element that passes the condition (if present) and determines what goes into the resulting list
+- The keyword `if` introduces an optional filter condition
-- The keyword `yeet` separates the loop variable declaration from the transformation expression
+- The keyword `yeet` separates the condition (or element declaration if no condition) from the transformation expression

 The result is a new list containing the transformed elements.
 When iterating over a string, each character becomes an element.
 When iterating over a list, each item in the list becomes an element.
+If a condition is specified, only elements for which the condition evaluates to `true` are included in the resulting list.

 **Examples:**